-The River Volta Review of Books is currently seeking submissions for our Spring 2021 issue in early 2021.
+The River Volta Review of Books will open submissions for our Spring 2021 issue in early 2021.
 Please check back then, and also note that in this issue, we will only be considering work from graduate students in the MFA in Writing program at the University of Saskatchewan.

 Book Reviews: We are looking for insightful reviews of 500-750 words.
 We prefer content focussed around recently published books, but if you have a strong review of an older book, we will definitely consider it!
 Please refer to our previously published book reviews for direction on formatting / structure.

 Glossa: Your 700-1000-word essay can be a deep dive into an entire novel, a single poem, or somewhere in between, but must use MLA-style formatting and citations.
 We are interested in a range of creative registers; your essay might take the form of an academic exegesis or a personal exploration into your own responses to a creative work.
 In your essay, you might consider:

 - the compositional choices the author made and the effects of these choices;

 - elements of the writing process illuminated by the piece;

 - intersections of craft and thematic considerations within a piece;

 - a wider conversation regarding writing craft, a particular literary genre, and your own preoccupations